osa1 github about atom

 All of the code in this blog post, and more, is here: github.com/osa1/how-to-parse.

-In the benchmark program (run with cargo bench), we generate a 10M large JSON, and parse it to either the AST or a vector of events.
+In the benchmark program (run with cargo bench), we generate a 10M large JSON, and parse it to either an AST or a vector of events.

 AST building benchmarks:

-Event generation benchmarks: (collect events to a Vec)
+Event generation benchmarks: (collect events in a Vec)

 Notes: